 The Subtle Body contains the chakras.
 It is the energy which reincarnates.

-The Nadi are believed to take a similar structure and design to our physical body’s arteries and veins.
-Nadis run throughout the subtle body therefore serving as conduits/pathways for the passage of prana.
+The Nadi are believed to have a similar structure and design to our physical body’s arteries and veins.
+Nadis run throughout the subtle body therefore serving as conduits/pathways for the passage of Prana.

 The Sanskrit word Chakra, when translated, means wheel or disk.